Founded in 2009, Purpose New York serves as our headquarters.

 In her free time, Meredith loves walking around Prospect Park, collecting old things for a future antique store, and taking many weeks to finish puzzles.
 She has her BFA from the School of Visual Arts and MA from Columbia University.

-When not thinking about making projects their best and how to better organize all of those folders, Morgan is considering her next meal, hoarding craft supplies that she may or may not use one day and attempting to stay up-to-date on the sustainable fashion world.
+Outside of work, Morgan is constantly considering her next meal, hoarding craft supplies that she may or may not use one day, and keeping up with the sustainable fashion world.

-Prachi is an Associate Strategy Director at Purpose and an experienced organizer who has developed compelling campaigns and creative mobilizations, which have been featured in national publications like the New York Times, to help solve society’s most pressing issues.
+Prachi is a Strategy Director & Strategy Lead in the NY office, and an experienced organizer who has developed compelling campaigns and creative mobilizations, which have been featured in national publications like the New York Times, to help solve society’s most pressing issues.

 Before joining Purpose, Prachi worked for Amnesty International where she led Amnesty’s Innovation Lab working at the intersection of technology, human rights and participation.
 Prachi helped design their lean impact accelerator which was tasked with scaling and testing new ideas.
 Prior to that, Prachi worked as a community organizer at Amnesty focusing on refugee and migrant rights.
 She led Amnesty’s family detention organizing strategy in Berks, Pennsylvania which resulted in the release of the four remaining "Castro" families (Castro v.
 DHS) who had been detained for more than 600 days.